- Published: Jul 11, 2022

-Two such software solutions are customer relationship management (CRM) and customer data platforms (CDPs).
-While both tools enable you to track and manage customer data, they aren’t interchangeable terms and offer different features.
+While both customer relationship management (CRM) software and customer data platforms (CDPs) enable you to track and manage customer data, they aren’t interchangeable terms and offer different features.

 - What is a CRM?